stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

 Yeah.
-Uh, no. Um, but we all sound the same, so, you know.
+Uh, no. But we all sound the same, so, you know.

 #### TIM